Image

 The experienced Saline County, MO criminal defense attorneys at Combs Waterkotte defend all cases and criminal charges, including:

-The criminal defense attorneys of Combs Waterkotte based in Saline County, Missouri have been successfully defending the rights of the accused for years.
-When you hire a criminal defense attorney from our hard-working St. Louis-based law firm, you can rest assured that you will always get dedicated service and individual attention and care.
+The criminal defense attorneys of Combs Waterkotte based in Saline County, Missouri possess years of experience protecting defendants’ rights and fighting against criminal allegations.
+When you hire a lawyer with our capable and cunning St. Louis criminal defense firm, you can be confident that you will always receive quality customer service and a thoughtful defense strategy.
 Regardless of whether you are facing a misdemeanor or felony, we treat your case, and your life, with the utmost care.
 You will always be able to reach and speak with the leading criminal defense attorney assigned to your case.

-With your very life on the line, it is imperative that you find a legal ally you can trust and rely upon to advocate for you and fight on your behalf.
-Do not procrastinate reaching out to a criminal defense attorney to help you fight your criminal charges at any level in the Missouri area.
-The quicker you get an attorney on your case, the sooner we can dedicate our time and effort toward building a defense strategy and lifting the weight of the unknown from your shoulders.
+With your freedom and future on the line, it is imperative that you find someone you can trust and rely upon to advocate for you and fight on your behalf.
+Do not put off reaching out to a Saline County area criminal defense attorney to help you overcome your charges in Saline County, MO or anywhere in Missouri.
+The quicker you get an attorney on your case, the sooner we can dedicate our time and effort toward building a sound approach to your case and allowing you to breathe you to breathe a little easier as we tackle the looming uncertainty of an impending criminal court proceeding.
 Call (314) 900-HELP now or reach us online to speak to a Saline County, MO criminal defense attorney about your criminal case.

 What are the punishments for criminal charges in Missouri?

 Any criminal conviction will have an impact on your life.
 When the crime is a felony, a conviction can have a much more significant impact on your life.
 You may be sentenced to years in the state prison system, and once you are labeled a convicted felon you lose lifelong rights that many people take for granted.
-Convicted felons are barred from purchasing or possessing firearms, voting in elections, running for office, or obtaining certain types of employment.
-Also, in many cases, as a felon you are forced to disclose your status as a convicted felon on applications for jobs, housing and other opportunities and resources, which often severely limits where you can work or live.
+As a convicted felon in Missouri, you are limited from owning firearms, voting in elections, running for office, or obtaining certain types of employment.
+Also, in many cases, as a felon you are forced to disclose your status as a convicted felon on job or rental applications, which is an obvious limination to moving forward in life.

-If you have already received a felony conviction or suspect that the likelihood of a conviction is high, do not panic.
-Missouri law does allow for the restoration of certain rights and for certain cases you may be able to seek a pardon, expungement, or the sealing of your record.
-Consult an experienced criminal defense attorney in Saline County, MO to learn about your post-conviction rights and options.
-Contact us to find out what our Saline County, MO defense attorneys can do to help you reclaim your rights.
+If you are already a felon or believe you are likely to be convicted, you are not without options.
+Missouri law does allow for the restoration of certain rights and in some cases you may be able to pursue a pardon, expungement, or the sealing of your record.
+Turn to a knowledgeable criminal defense attorney in Saline County, MO to explore your post-conviction rights and options.
+Contact us to learn how our Saline County, MO defense attorneys can help you reclaim your rights.

 Punishments for Felony Charges in Saline County, Missouri

-Under criminal law in Missouri, crimes that are considered felonies are classified into categories based on the severity.
-Based on what class felony you are convicted of, the punishment will vary.
+Under criminal law in Missouri, felony crimes are classified into categories based on the severity.
+Depending on the class of your felony conviction, the punishment will vary.

 • Class A Felony – minimum of 10 years and no more than 30 years in prison, or life in prison